aandrieyy/Procurely/README.txt

 Open Department Account to CREATE PPMP
-Open College Account to Generate the PPMP ( needed to generate PPMP first to be directed to Budget Officer account) Open Budget Officer Account To Generate APP
+Open College Account to Generate the PPMP ( needed to generate PPMP first to be directed to BO account) Open Sector Head Account To Generate PPMP
+Open Bac Sec Account To Generate PPMP
+Open Budget Officer Account To Approve and Reject to Generate APP

 Accounts
 Admin: